-The red grape variety comes from Portugal.
+The red grape variety originates from Portugal.
 Synonyms are Grossa, Tinta Grossa and Tinta Grossa d'Alentejo.
-Despite its morphological similarities or the synonym that seems to indicate them, it must not be confused with the Grossa, Marufo or Tinta Barroca varieties (all with the synonym Tinta Grossa).
-According to DNA analyses carried out in 2013, it comes from a presumably natural cross between Hebén x Alfrocheiro.
-However, this is based on only 20 DNA markers (see molecular genetics).
+It must not be confused with the varieties Grossa, Marufo or Tinta Barroca (all with the synonym Tinta Grossa), despite morphological similarities or the apparent synonym.
+Nothing is known about a possible genetic link to the white variety Carrega Branco.
+According to DNA analyses carried out in 2020, it originates from a presumably natural cross between Hebén x Alfrocheiro.
+However, this is based on only 20 DNA markers (see Molecular genetics).
 A cross between Marufo x Carrega Tinto gave rise to the variety Preto Martinho.
-The variety is cultivated in the Trás-os-Montes area.
-In 2010, 17 hectares of vineyards were designated (Kym Anderson).
+The variety is grown in the Trás-os-Montes area.
+In 2016, 17 hectares of vineyards were designated (Kym Anderson).

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl